Lean Six Sigma with Python — Kruskal Wallis Test

 III.
 Conclusion

-You are the Continous Improvement Manager of a Distribution Center (DC) for an iconic Luxury Maison focusing on Fashion, Fragrances and Watches.
+You are the Continuous Improvement Manager of a Distribution Center (DC) for an iconic Luxury Maison focusing on Fashion, Fragrances and Watches.

 The warehouse receives garments that require final assembling and value-added service (VAS) during the inbound process.